PrismaCloudLabs/workshop/README.md

-# Terraform SA Lab
+# Code to Cloud AWS Workshop

+## GitHub Setup

 The following variables need to be created and set for the GitHub action to properly setup your lab environment.

-Create a GitHub Organization
+1. Create a GitHub Organization
-Allow GitHub Actions in Organization to open PR's Create a Classic PAT with the following values:
+2. Allow GitHub Actions in Organization to open PR's
+3. Create a Classic PAT with the following values

-Clone this repo into your new organization
+4. Clone this repo into your new organization

 ## Terraform Cloud Setup

-Create a new workspace
+1. Create a new workspace
-Create a variable set in your TFC organization with the following values:
+2. Create a variable set in your TFC organization with the following values:

 Terraform variable with a sensitive value
 Key: TF_VAR_git_token Value: PAT from above